Inflation is down sharply, but getting to exactly 2% will be tough - KESQ

 The reason is that as inflation cools more, the remaining components that work to keep inflation above the Fed’s target are increasingly “sticky,” meaning they’re the least responsive to changes in market conditions.

-Gregory Daco, chief economist at EY-Parthenon, said housing is one of the stickiest components, with prices up 5.2% for the 12 months that ended in November 2023, according to the latest Consumer Price Index data.
+Gregory Daco, chief economist at EY-Parthenon, said housing is one of the stickiest components, with prices up 4.8% for the 12 months that ended in December 2023, according to the latest Consumer Price Index data released Thursday.
 That’s primarily due to a shortage of housing, which explains why prices haven’t been very responsive to Fed rate hikes, he said.

 Prices for many services have remained elevated in part because of labor imbalances dating back to the pandemic when many workers were laid off.
 As demand for services like haircuts and dining out picked up, employers found they had to increase pay to reattract workers, which contributed to the higher prices consumers paid.